laanlabs/docs.3dscannerapp.com/content/faq/transfer-scans-between-ipads-iphones.md

 ## How to Transfer Scans Between iPads / iPhones

-You can transfer scans wirelessly between iOS devices using AirDrop.
+You can transfer scans wirelessly between nearby iOS devices using AirDrop.
+You can also share across your devices anywhere via iCloud drive, [read more here](/faq/transfer-scans-between-ipads-iphones-icloud)

 First, ensure both devices have 3DScanner App installed and are nearby on the same WiFi network with Bluetooth enabled.